ultfsuraj/video_dub_sarvamAI/README.md

 ## To Do

 1. Redux integration (app has grown enough, useState isn't seamless ) for better state management and reduced Rerenders
-2. SYNC slider, video, audio clips, dubbed texts, try using
+2. SYNC slider, video, audio clips, dubbed texts, try using these for frequent updates

    a.
 Observers